dotnet-outdated/dotnet-outdated/README.md

 Before version 1.2 of **dotnet-outdated**, it used to include automatically references packages in the output.
 The automatically referenced packages are typically your framework packages, such as `Microsoft.NETCore.App` or `NETStandard.Library`.
 It does not make sense reporting on these as outdated since you should target a new framework to have these updated.

 From version 1.2, if you want these packages reported, you can pass the `-i|--include-auto-references` option.
 These packages will also be denoted with the text **[A]** appearing in the output after the package name.

+## Saving results to a file

+You can save the results of **dotnet-outdated** to a file by specifying the name of an output file using the `-o|--output` option.
+By default, the results will be saved in JSON format.
+You can specify an alternate format using the `-of|--output-format` option.

+## Including and excluding packages

+You can choose to include only specific packages by using the `-inc|--include` option.
+Only packages whose name contain the specified value will be included.
+For example, if you only want to analyze packages containing the value "microsoft", you can use the command `dotnet outdated --include microsoft`.

+Conversely, you can exclude specific packages by using the `-exc|--exclude` option.
+In this case all packages will be analyzed except packages whose name contain the specified value.
+For example, if you want to exclude packages containing the value "microsoft", you can use the command `dotnet outdated --exclude microsoft`

 ## FAQ